Keep the Trail Access info current...

 You can return from the falls via the same track or follow the creek back by crossing the bridge below the falls.

-Located in Mt Field National Park, this easy walk will take you through a mixed forest comprising towering swamp gums, the tallest flowering plant on Earth, and species typical of wet forests and cool temperate rainforests, such as dogwood, musk and myrtle.
+Located in Mount Field National Park, this easy walk will take you through a mixed forest comprising towering swamp gums, the tallest flowering plant on Earth, and species typical of wet forests and cool temperate rainforests, such as dogwood, musk and myrtle.
 Towards the falls, the track is framed by stunning tall tree ferns.
 The falls themselves are impossibly picturesque.

 At night time glow worms can be seen among the vegetation on the approach to the falls, however, you will need to turn torches off.
 A handrail will help you move along the track in the dark.